Melrose wins UK engineer GKN with $11 billion hostile bid

 Given its status as a mainstay of British engineering, Melrose’s bid has attracted close scrutiny from politicians.

-The turnaround specialist’s motto is “buy, improve, sell” which provoked fears among some lawmakers about the security of GKN’s 6,000 British employees and the future of the engineer’s pension schemes.
+The turnaround specialist’s motto is “buy, improve, sell”, provoking fears among some lawmakers about the security of GKN’s 6,000 British employees and the future of the engineer’s pension schemes.

 It also raised concerns Melrose could in the future sell GKN’s aerospace business, which is involved in defense programs, on to an overseas buyer in a move that might have implications for national security.

-Seeking to address such concerns, Melrose made a series of legally binding commitments about GKN’s future this week.
+Seeking to quell such worries, Melrose made a series of legally binding commitments about GKN’s future this week.
 They included pledges on research and development expenditure and a promise the combined firm would remain headquartered in Britain.

-“During the bid, Melrose made commitments which they are bound to honor,” business minister Greg Clark said.
+Business minister Greg Clark said on Thursday that Melrose is “bound to honor” those commitments.

 “Now that shareholders have made their decision the government has a statutory responsibility to consider whether the merger in its proposed final form gives rise to public interest concerns,” he added.